wri/ulu_pixelwise_tasks/README.md

 # this example runs based on local shape file (note: this may be a long running task)
 dl_jobs run setup.tiles mexico_city as_dl_job=True --dev f
 ```

+After creating the tile-set update the yaml file `run: tile_set: ...` with the name of the file.

 3. Before prediction you have to select the S2-scenes of interest.
 This can happen on the fly or be precomputed before hand.